 Although rare, traveler's diarrhea can become serious.
 If TD persists for longer than a week or you are passing blood, antibiotics may be required.

 2. Jet Lag

 Unfortunately, the moment that you step off the long flight to Asia, you are at a disadvantage.
-Changing continents abruptly can disrupt circadian rhythms and result in fatigue, a lowered immune system, and even mild depression.
+Changing continents can disrupt circadian rhythms and result in fatigue, a weaker immune system, and even mild depression.

-Our bodies were never meant to be able to move as quickly as modern flight allows, so getting to sleep on time or eating at the right times can be challenging for the first week of your trip.
+Our bodies were never meant to be able to move as quickly as modern flight allows, so getting to sleep on time or eating when you're not hungry can be challenging for the first week of your trip.